Bilbao travel guide

 Great souvenirs to pick up while in Bilbao include Basque handicrafts such as linens and Basque dolls.
 Also a basque beret, known locally as txapelas, and souvenir art books from the Guggenheim.
 Most shops in Bilbao are open from 10am, with many shops taking a long break for lunch during the siesta hours, and reopening round 4pm or 5pm until as late at 8pm.
 Shopping hours are shorter on Saturdays, while on Sundays many stores are closed.

-Location: The airport is located five miles (9km) from Bilbao city centre.
+Location: The airport is located six miles (9km) from Bilbao.

 Time: GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).